ndangelo/madtinker/_posts/2017-10-19-CREATE-A-DOUBLE-EXPOSURE-IMAGE-IN-PHOTOSHOP-II.md

     - Projects
 ---

-<div class="entry-media"><figure class="video-wrapper"><div class="fluid-width-video-wrapper">In this Photoshop tutorial, we’ll start by cutting out our model using Select and Mask to create a complex mask and then we’ll double up our tree texture and use masks and blend mode to set the double exposure effect and then we’ll use a combination of mid-tone sharpening, lens flares, and color effects to pull the double exposure effect together and get a great final result.
+In this Photoshop tutorial, we’ll start by cutting out our model using Select and Mask to create a complex mask and then we’ll double up our tree texture and use masks and blend mode to set the double exposure effect and then we’ll use a combination of mid-tone sharpening, lens flares, and color effects to pull the double exposure effect together and get a great final result.
 This is an effect that should work on any object or person!
 Mask, Overlay, Color Correct, Blend, Sharpen, Flare, Color Grade and finish!
-That’s the process we’ll use in this tutorial.</div></figure></div><div class="wrapper"><div class="grids"><div class="grid-8 column-1"><div class="single-box clearfix entry-content">### Cut Out the Subject With Quick Mask + Select and Mask
+That’s the process we’ll use in this tutorial.

+### Cut Out the Subject With Quick Mask + Select and Mask

 ![01-double-exposure-photoshop-tutorial](https://image-control-storage.s3.amazonaws.com/blog-images/2018/01/12140755/01-double-exposure-photoshop-tutorial-700x50011111111111.jpg)